dotnet/dotnet-docker/README.md

 2. .NET Core command line tools

 Use this image for your development process (developing, building and testing applications).

-There currently are two flavors of the sdk images, `projectjson` and `msbuild`.
-These two flavors exist while the [transition occurs from project.json to msbuild](https://blogs.msdn.microsoft.com/dotnet/2016/05/23/changes-to-project-json/).
-Once the tooling stabilizes, the project json variant will be deprecated and there will only be an msbuild variant.

 ### `microsoft/dotnet:<version>-runtime`